-2. What if I don't work in clinical practice?
+6. What if I don't work in clinical practice?

-All practitioners except those with student or non-practising registration must complete CPD every year.
+All optometrists except those with student or non-practising registration must complete CPD every year.
 Even if you don't work with patients and your work is in a non-clinical role you must comply with the CPD standard if you have general registration.
 Some examples of non-clinical roles include health management, administration, education, research, advisory, regulatory or policy development or any other similar role.

 You should think about the skills and knowledge that you need in your role when deciding on your learning needs and planning your CPD.
 Some of the ways you might choose to meet the standard include attending seminars or work-based training, reading and summarising research that relates to your role or meeting with a mentor to discuss how you could improve your work.
-For more information see 'CPD activities that meet the standard' <link>>
+For more information see 'CPD activities that meet the standard'.

-3. How will the Board know that I have met the CPD registration standard?
+7. How will the Board know that I have met the CPD registration standard?

 When you renew your registration, you must declare that you have met the CPD registration standard.
 If you declare that you did not meet the standard you will be asked for information about how much CPD you did complete and the reason that you were unable to meet the standard.
 It is important to ensure that your declaration is accurate.
 The Board may decide to take action including issuing a caution, accepting an undertaking, imposing conditions or referring to Tribunal if you make a false declaration.
+The Board may audit your compliance with the CPD registration standard.